Ching0810/FM-intro-component-with-sign-up-form/README.md

 This is a layout practicing project from frontend mentor (https://www.frontendmentor.io).
 <br/>
-Project builded accroding to RWD design including mobile, tablet & desktop mode.
+Project builded according to RWD design including mobile, tablet & desktop mode.
 <br/>
 Please refer to [link section](#links) or [screenshot section](#screenshot) for results.